 A common genetic polymorphism (rs12325817) in the PEMT gene can increase this risk due to higher dietary choline requirements.
 Eighty percent of the women who were homozygous for the SNP manifested signs of choline depletion (liver or muscle dysfunction), relative to 43% of subjects carrying one copy of the variant allele and 13% of subjects without the SNP.
 Almost 75% of the North Carolina population in the United States has one variant allele.

-Anxiety, Non-Alcoholic Fatty Liver Disease and Pregnancy
+Anxiety, Non-Alcoholic Fatty Liver Disease

 Research shows that nine out of 10 Americans don’t get enough choline.
 Choline is required for acetylcholine, a neurotransmitter of the vagus nerve that enervates multiple organs including the lungs, heart, liver, stomach and temporal lobe of the brain.
 A deficiency could affect all of these.